Persistent Storage Options

 To help alleviate contention between instances of sqlite3 running in multiple tabs or worker threads, sqlite3 only acquires a write-mode handle when the database API requires a lock.
 If it cannot acquire a lock, it will wait a brief period and try again, repeating this several times before giving up.
 Failure to obtain a lock will bubble up through to client-level code in the form of a generic I/O error.
 The OPFS API does not have a way to unambiguously distinguish locking-related errors from other I/O errors, so an I/O error is what the client will see.

-The reliable limit of connections on a given OPFS-hosted database is unknown and depends largely on how the database is used.
+The reliable limit of connections on a given OPFS-hosted database is unknown and depends largely on how the environment and how the database is used.
 Basic tests suggests that 3 connections can, if they limit their work to small chunks, reliably cooperate.
-The chance of locking failure increases drastically for each connection beyond that.
+The chance of locking failure increases quickly for each connection beyond that.
+However, that value is highly environment-dependent.
+For example, Chrome versions 116 and higher have been seen to run 5 connections reliably on a relatively fast machine (3GHz+).

 Here are some hints to help improve OPFS concurrency, in particular in the face of a client opening an application via multiple tabs.